CHAPTER 13: Wheelbarrow

 The whalers "roared forth some sort of a chorus about the girls in Booble Alley."
 Booble Alley was also mentioned in Melville's Redburn.
 It was a street in Liverpool's red-light district.

 "Charity, his sister, had placed a small choice copy of Watts in each seaman's berth."
 Isaac Watts was an English hymn writer from the early 18th century.
 It is not clear what particular work Charity placed there.
 Possibly it was Improvement of the Mind, which went through many editions in the early 19th century, though it could have been a collection of hymns.

 When Peleg cries out, "Spring, ...
-Quohog! spring, thou chap with the red whiskers; spring there, Scotch-cap; spring, thou green pants," it seems clear that as mangled as he gets Queequeg's name, at least he has some notion that Queequeg has name, and what is sounds like.
+Quohog! spring, thou chap with the red whiskers; spring there, Scotch-cap; spring, thou green pants," it seems clear that as mangled as he gets Queequeg's name, at least he has some notion that Queequeg has a name, and what it sounds like.
 Everyone else is identified by whatever distinguishing visuals exist at the time, and "Scotch-cap" and "green pants" will almost definitely be unrecognizable to him after a change of clothes.